tpm2-software/tpm2-abrmd/doc/coding_standard_c.md

 Function definitions specify the return type on a line, followed by the function name followed by the first parameter.
 Each additional parameter is listed on a separate line aligned with the line above.
-The opening brace defning the functions scope must be on the following line at column position 0.
+The opening brace defining the function's scope must be on the following line at column position 0.

 A space must separate a control flow statement or function and the opening parenthesis.